DaveChains/Served-Microservices/README.md

 Java 8 and Microservices Implementation with Spring boot, Docker, ElasticSearch MySql Mongo DB

 Description.
-Project Consist on a API thats support a Movile APP thats where you can schedule time and and table on a restourant, or pick up the food once its ready.
+Project Consist on a API thats support a Movile APP where you can schedule time and table on a restaurant, or pick up the food once its ready.